JackScottAU/Amethyst/Docs/Notes.md

  *  Using GRUB on CD-ROM.
  *  Loading via iPXE either using CD-ROM or Network card ROM image.

+## Video Cards

+We aren't going to use EFI or VBE to set video modes.

+We'll stick with EGA text mode for now.
+Later on, steal ideas from the Linux kernel in order to create 2D framebuffer drivers.
+Start with VGA, then work up from there.

+This means we can avoid needs virtual 8086 mode and can stick entirely to protected mode.

 ## Executables

 Use 32-bit elf binaries.